jakob-bagterp/index-now-for-python/docs/user-guide/search-engines/authentication.md

 ```

 !!! tip
-    Because the API key and authentication details are required each time you submit URLs to the IndexNow API, it's a good idea to create an IndexNowAuthentication class once and reuse it in all your scripts.
-Then you won't have to repeat the authentication details each time you submit a URL or more.
+    Because the API key and authentication credentials are required each time you submit URLs to the IndexNow API, it's a good idea to create an IndexNowAuthentication class once and reuse it in all your scripts.
+Then you won't have to repeat the authentication credentials each time you submit a URL or more.

     For example, how to keep separate files in the same directory: